-The following commands stop the running container and run a new image named <pap_new>.
-This image uses the volumes from <pap_old> to house the policy database.
-Also, the command uses the same PING_H2_FILE location from pingauthorize_server_administration_guide:paz_start_pe.adoc#section_mv2_1kv_5lb.
+The following commands stop the running container and run a new image named <pap\new>.
+This image uses the volumes from <pap\old> to house the policy database.
+Also, the command uses the same PING\H2\FILE location from Example: Override the configured policy database location.

 - The Ping Identity DevOps Docker images use the PingAuthorize setup tool to update the H2 policy database on the mounted volume.
-If you store your policies in a PostgreSQL database, follow the instructions in Deploying PingAuthorize Policy Editor using Docker to update your policy database. - For proper communication between containers, create a Docker network using a command such as docker network create --driver <network_type> <network_name>, and then connect to that network with the --network=<network_name> option.
+If you store your policies in a PostgreSQL database, follow the instructions in Deploying PingAuthorize Policy Editor using Docker to update your policy database. - For proper communication between containers, create a Docker network using a command such as docker network create --driver <network\type> <network\name> , and then connect to that network with the --network=<network\name> option.